Index Card Organization System

 Yes, that’s right.
 They came up with a housework routine.
 Now, that alone is not creative or unusual, although there are points at which they seem to think it’s revolutionary.

+When you suffer from decision fatigue and a tendency toward procrastination or distractibility, however, a routine certainly can be revolutionary.
 What was creative in their approach was how they tracked their routine.
 It was an index card organization system.

-Before personal computers, before iPads or even PDAs, there were index cards and these sisters put them to good use.
+Before personal computers, before iPads or even PDAs, there were index cards, and these sisters put them to good use.

 If you homeschool, you’ve probably come across memory work organization systems that have you write your verses or dates or definitions on index cards and then sort them in an index card box between different tabs: daily, weekly, monthly, etc.